discourse/discourse/docs/INSTALL-digital-ocean.md

 #Mail Setup

 **Email is critical to Discourse.
-We strongly recommend configuring mail settings before bootstrapping your app.**
+We strongly recommend configuring mail settings before bootstrapping.**

 - If you already have a mail server, put your existing mail server credentials in the `app.yml` file.